palpen/palpen_articles/_posts/2017-08-22-Intro-to-Machine-Learning-Week-8-Part-1.md

 </a>

 In the example above, it is easy enough to see that there are two clusters.
-But with data with a much larger set of features, it is harder to see.
-It is also not always the case that data organize themselves into obvious clusters
+But for data with a much larger set of features, it is impossible to visualize the various data points.
+It is also common for data to not organize themselves into obvious clusters.
+An example of this is in the figure below:

 <a href="{{site.url}}/img/wk8_3.png">
 <img src="{{site.url}}/img/wk8_3.png" width="275" height="250"/>
 </a>

+One may want to segment the market by some combination of height and weight.
+In this example, we may want to produce three sizes of t-shirts: small, medium and large.
 This is where a systematic approach for detecting clusters, which is what the K-means algorithm does, is useful.

 ### The K-means clustering algorithm